80auline/airflow-discovery/dags/README.md

     logging.info(beginning_string)
 ```

-what is the difference when you use `logging.error`?
+:pencil2: 2-What is the difference when you use `logging.error` ?
 ```
     beginning_string = "Hello World!"
     logging.error(beginning_string)